Seven Oaks & Ross House Museum

 James Ross and his wife Margaret Smith

-POlitics on the settlement
+Politics in the settlement

-Upon his return to the settlement in 1859 he was appointed Postmaster, taking over the job after his brother William's untimely death.
+Upon his return to the settlement in 1859, he was appointed Postmaster, taking over the job after his brother William's untimely death.
 He joined in the founding of the Nor’ Wester, the first newspaper in the Settlement, along with his brother in law William Coldwell.
 James built a reputation for writing articles that heavily-criticized the Canadian Imperial government and the HBC, which eventually led them to revoke his many official titles and roles.
-He eventually moved back to Ontario where he worked as a journalist for other publications such as The Globe, and continued to criticize the HBC and the Canadian government.
+He then moved back to Ontario where he worked as a journalist for other publications such as The Globe, and continued to criticize the HBC and the Canadian government.

 Picture